Healthy Homes Assessment Awatoto

 Insulation Awatoto

-Underfloor and ceiling insulation is required in all rental homes as of July 1st, 2019.
-Property managers and landlords must ensure that the insulation is up to standards that are in line with the latest quality.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space might require to be filled with or replaced.
+Underfloor and ceiling insulation is a requirement in all rental homes as of July 1st, 2019.
+All landlords and property managers have to make sure that the insulation is up to current standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might require to be replaced or replaced.

-A properly insulated home can reduce condensation and lower the chance of dampness and mould, as well as making much easier to the household to retain heat.
+A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness, as well as making an easier task to allow the home to hold the heat.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3